jsmnlao/Travel-Buddy/README.md

 Travel Buddy offers a variety of features designed to allow users to customize and finalize their plans to organize all essential trip details.
 Features of Travel Buddy include:

 1. **Comprehensive Dashboard**: This hub presents all the necessary trip information in a user-friendly way.
 This dashboard gives an organized view of the itinerary, flight information, booking confirmations, and any activities on the schedule.
 With this feature, every aspect of the trip is contained in one central place for easy access.
-2.** Customizable Trip Planning**: Users can manually input key details such as flight dates and flight number, hotel reservation, and activities.
+2. **Customizable Trip Planning**: Users can manually input key details such as flight dates and flight number, hotel reservation, and activities.
 This feature allows user to have full control over their itinerary and fine-tune their trip plans to their personal preferences.
 3. **AI-Generated Itinerary**: By integrating with the Amadeus API, users can automatically generate a complete trip itinerary if they don’t know where to start.
 Based on the user’s destination and budget, this AI-driven feature will recommend a full itinerary and suggest activities for users who are not sure where to begin.

 Our app aims for a wide range of users who are seeking a simpler way to plan their trips.
 Our primary audience includes: